-The events in the printing plant are not very probable.
-Events with similarities to this sequence have occurred, but such as: "Let it come to an end at last, this great scandal that our posterity will never believe!
+The attempt of individuals to realize their self-powers to the level made possible by contemporary productive forces is a threat to the stability of the dominant social order, which tries to purge itself of the rebellious elements, because "the appropriation of these forces is itself nothing more than the development of the individual capacities corresponding to the material instruments of production.
+The appropriation of a totality of instruments of production is, for this very reason, the development of a totality of capacities in the individuals themselves."
+The Party criticizes the conception that the class struggle's objective includes the oppressed destroying the instrument of oppression, the state - (a conception expressed in formulations such as: "Let it come to an end at last, this great scandal that our posterity will never believe!
 Disappear at last, revolting distinctions between rich and poor, great and small, masters and servants, governors and governed.")
-The real theoretical discovery of Stalinism is that in our age the political authority - the state - has become strong enough to reshape the social order.
+The real theoretical discovery of Stalinism is that in our age the political authority - the state has become strong enough to reshape the social order.
 Stalin took over, without public acknowledgement, the fascist idea of the state as the decisive factor in terminating the class struggle and instituting a new social order controlled from the top.
 Stalin defined socialism not in terms of workers' control, but as state owner-ship of the means of production combined with planning.
 The socialist state eliminates the exploitation of labor by taking away from the monopoly capitalists all the means of production, distribution and communication; all banks and financial institutions; and all large holdings in land and housing.
 The power of the state is concentrated in the hands of the top leaders of the Party.
 Political conditions are concealed from the working people.
 Neither the trade unions nor other organizations have any part whatever in the administration of production.
 The working people mechanically vote at the elections for the previously elected Council deputies, and the Ministers and chairmen of the executive and factory committees appointed by the Central Committee and the Regional Committees govern in the name of these deputies.
-The socialist state carries out democratic economic planning and guarantees the right of evervone to a secure job.
+The socialist state carries out democratic economic planning and guarantees the right of everyone to a secure job.
 It ensures basic human needs of food, clothing, housing and education.
-It guarantees the right of selfdetermination to oppressed nations - including self-governing territories if so desired.
+It guarantees the right of self-determination to oppressed nations - including selfgoverning territories if so desired.
 Social consciousness is dominated by official concepts which have been imposed from above and which are not subject to any critical examination.
 The system of democratic centralism, the basis of the life of the workers' society, perforce has to affect also the character of its ideology: "In communist society, all means of production are common property.
 There are no classes and no class struggle.
-The consequences of class-divided society - racism, national chauvinism, male supremacy, the monogamous family based on property, etc - all have disappeared There are no wars, no armies, and no need for weapons of war, which have become historical curiosities.
+The consequences of class-divided society racism, national chauvinism, male supremacy, the monogamous family based on property, etc all have disappeared There are no wars, no armies, and no need for weapons of war, which have become historical curiosities.
 There are no distinctions between mental and manual work."
 This ideology is offered day after day in the press and in the public declarations of the leadership and is taught to young people at the higher educational institutes and in the Party schools.